nhunt16/cyberkillchain/README.md

-# Cyber Kill Chain · Educational Module (Flask)
+# Cyber Kill Chain · Web Application

-COMS 4170W · HW 10 · An interactive, multi-page Flask web app that
-teaches students the five phases of the Cyber Kill Chain through seven illustrated lessons and a turn-based Final Battle against a boss-narrator avatar.
+COMS 4170W · Final Project · An interactive, multi-page Flask web app that teaches students the five phases of the Cyber Kill Chain through seven illustrated lessons and a turn-based Final Battle against a boss-narrator avatar.